TylerCode/IndexWatcher/README.md

 I wanted to know anytime _anything_ happened so I didn't put filtering of any kind on it.
 Which means there are a lot of false-positives.
 I'd also like to point out that it's best to run this on a raspberry pi so you don't have to keep a terminal window open on your own machine.
 (That guide will be coming upon request or if I have time)

 ## Setup
-Okay, so this is not easy to setup.
-In my case it's not terrible because I already had a twitter and twilio dev account.
-I will provide instructions on how to get a Twilio account setup but I will not be going through the Twitter steps yet.
-If you'd like to contribute them please let me know or make a pull request.
-I also don't know if Twilio offers services in Europe or other regions so just something to consider.
-This may only work for US phone numbers.
+First up, if you're familiar with python, this thing just runs, you fill out the config and go, you probably don't need this guide.

+Okay, for those who haven't worked in python this is not easy to setup but not impossible.

 Lastly, this guide is targeted to someone who is at least somewhat tech savvy.
-If you're already familiar with Python it might be a bit of a slog and I'm sorry.
+If you're already familiar with Python it's basically fill out the config, run the python.
+EZ

 ### Get a Twilio Account
 - Visit https://twilio.com